 KEY TAKEAWAYS

-- The account opening requirements will vary depending on your client profile but also from bank to bank
+- The account opening process will vary from bank to bank

 - Bank accounts in Canada are protected by deposit insurance, up to C$100,000

-- Knowing which bank and banker to contact directly will increase your chances of getting your account open
+- Knowing which bank and banker to approach will increase your chances of getting your account open

-While we’ve received questions about a number of banking jurisdictions over the past few weeks, a growing interest in Canada has stood out.
+While we’ve received questions about several banking jurisdictions over the past few weeks, a growing interest in Canada has stood out.

 Canada’s banking sector received a lot of positive attention after the 2008 financial crisis.
-Canadian banks were, at that time, hailed as some of the safest and best managed in the world.
+Canadian financial institutions were, at that time, hailed as some of the safest and best-managed in the world.

 Clearly, that positive reputation has carried forward.
 In the eyes of many, Canada is still seen as a safe banking alternative when compared to other developed countries.

-That said, there are a number of variables that will determine whether you can (and should) open a non-resident bank account in Canada as a foreigner.
+That said, several variables will determine whether you can (and should) open a non-resident bank account in Canada.

 In this article, we’ll highlight these variables and give you the information you need to open a bank account in Canada.